brewster1134/artist-manager/README.md

 + `?m=1` will force the mobile layout temporarily
 + `?m=2` will force the mobile permanently

+## Production

+The defaults for production are setup for Heroku using PostgreSQL.
+If you need to change this, update the Gemfile to reflect that.

 ## Deployment

 ### WEBrick (OSX)